weimingtom/onscripter-libretro_fork/README.md

 Status: only tested under xubuntu 20, not tested well under MIYOO A30.

 It may be used well for MIYOO A30 (open 0.txt as content using RetroArch32) and
-MIYOO MINI Plus (only for .sh script running with ra32, or change settings to show menu 'adding content'),
+MIYOO MINI Plus (only for .sh script running with ra32, or change settings to show menu 'Load Content'),
 not very sure.

 RG28XX has its good onscripter_libretro.so file (closed sources ?),